mribrgr/StuRa-Mitgliederdatenbank/docs/_sources/code/tests.rst.txt

 Tests
 -----

-This section contains the description of the functional UI test created with the selenium testframework.
-The Pagination and the Module historie are passively testet in the other Tests.
+This section contains the description of the functional UI tests created with the Selenium testing framework.
+The Pagination and the Module historie are passively tested in the other Tests.

 Sources
 ~~~~~~~